 Does the Community Foundation of West Texas accept contributions from individual retirement accounts?

 The foundation does accept assets from individual retirement accounts, including those gifts that would be considered qualified charitable contributions under the Pension Protection Act of 2006.
-Feel free to contact us at (806) 762-8061 if you have questions about making such a gift.
+Feel free to contact Michelle Tosi-Stephens at (806) 762-8061 or by clicking here if you have questions about making such a gift.

 What if my client wishes for a gift or fund to remain anonymous?